 |DegreeLaw and dual Law degrees||MEL70||BAL||NSW70||CAN||BRI70|

-Any adjustment factors added to your ATAR/OP will be included when considering your selection rank against the above listed ranks.
+Any adjustment factors added to your ATAR will be included when considering your selection rank against the above listed ranks.

 You'll receive an email by early October to the address you provide in your CAP application.
 Your CAP early offer will convert to a course offer when you:

-For most courses, any ATAR/OP adjustments you receive will be added to your raw ATAR/OP when considering the CAP minimum entry score requirement.
+For most courses, any ATAR adjustments you receive will be added to your raw ATAR when considering the CAP minimum entry score requirement.

 You'll receive an email by early October to tell you why your application was unsuccessful.

 Don't lose heart.
 Remember that CAP is an early offer scheme and you may still receive an offer of a place in the course you want at ACU.
 If you leave it as a preference on your QTAC, UAC or VTAC application, you'll be considered for an offer in December/January.

 To receive a later offer, you will need to achieve the required score for standard entry (ATAR) and satisfy any prerequisite requirements for your preferred course

 You can get in touch with AskACU or student support if you have any questions about the CAP.